castleproject-deprecated/Projects/documenation/trunk/README.txt

 A Java runtime must be installed to execute the transformations, or alternately IKVM.NET can be used by changing the NAnt tasks running Java to instead run ikvm.exe.

+To build the CHM documentation you will also need to install the hhc.exe HTML Help compiler.

 Other tools required to build the documentation are available in the tools directory under this folder.

 NOTE: At the moment the output will not appear in the build folder in the event that there are any spaces in the path.
 Hopefully this will be addressed shortly.